ottypes/docs/README.md

 - **tp2**: *(optional)* Boolean property.
 Make this truthy to declare that the type has tp2 support.
 Types with TP2 support must define *prune*.
 - **prune(op, otherOp)**: The inverse of transform.
 Formally, apply(snapshot, op1) == apply(snapshot, prune(transform(op1, op2), op2)).
 Usually, prune will simply be the inverse of transform and prune(transform(op1, op2), op2) == op1.

+### CRDTs

+Technically, CRDT types are a subset of OT types.
+Which is to say, they *are* OT types that don't need a transform function.
+As a result, anything that can handle these OT types should also be able to consume CRDTs.
+But I haven't tested it.
+If anyone wants to work with me to add CRDT support here, [email me](mailto:josephg.com).

 ---